Russia launches massive missile barrage across Ukraine

 “There can be no ‘neutrality’ in the face of such mass war crimes.
 Pretending to be ‘neutral’ equals taking Russia’s side,” Kuleba tweeted.

 After more than 10 months of fighting, Russia and Ukraine are locked in a grinding battle of attrition.
-The Ukrainian military has reclaimed swaths of Russian-occupied territory in the country’s northeast and south, and continues to resist persistent Russian attempts to seize all of the industrial Donbas region.
+The Ukrainian military has reclaimed swaths of Russian-occupied territory in the country’s northeast and south, and continues to resist persistent Russia attempts to seize all of the industrial Donbas region in the east.

 While the Ukrainian military reported success in shooting down incoming Russian missiles and explosive drones after earlier attacks, some still reached their targets.
 Most cities have gone without heat, internet service and electricity for hours or days at a time.